Thank you for reading our post, please rate this article at the end.

 - Lifetime warranty

 If you are searching for the best knife for the money, you won’t come across many that match the Ripstop I from Gerber.
 This blade may be bare-bones, but it is still capable.
-For instance, the lightweight, streamlined design makes carrying it around effortless.
+For instance, the lightweight, streamlined design makes it effortless to carry.

 This blade has thumb studs on both sides, making it easier to open and close.
 They are also ambidextrous.
-The entire blade is 5.75 inches long unfolded, meaning you won’t have any issues fitting it into your pocket when it is closed.
+The entire blade is 5.75 inches long when unfolded, so you won’t have any trouble fitting it into your pocket when closed.

 Gerber also offers a limited lifetime warranty on its products in North America, meaning that you can always get another knife if this one fails.
-Remember that this product’s simplicity results in a pocket knife with few components that can go wrong.
+Remember that this product’s simplicity means it has few components that can go wrong.

-Including a frame lock means this knife is safe enough to carry around in your pocket without worrying about it suddenly opening up.
+Including a frame lock makes this knife safe enough to carry in your pocket without worrying about it opening unexpectedly.
 Overall, this is the best pocket knife for customers who aren’t looking to spend too much money on additional features.

 Alternatives